papagiannakis/Elements/README.md

 Following a modern educational approach, all related packages are in the Python programming language.

-To dive in the details of the project check [its detailed developer documentation](https://elementsproject.readthedocs.io/en/latest/index.html) and [the research paper behind this project](https://arxiv.org/abs/2302.07691).
+To dive in the details of the project check [its detailed developer documentation](https://elementsproject.readthedocs.io/en/latest/index.html) and the research paper behind this project: [arXiv LINK](https://arxiv.org/abs/2302.07691), [Eurographics LINK](https://diglib.eg.org/handle/10.2312/eged20231015).

 ## Packages Involved in Elements